 QAL is an independently managed joint venture owned by Rio Tinto (80%) and Rusal (20%).

-In 2019, QAL announced a five-year, $240 million investment in the refinery as part of a Five-Year Environmental Improvement Programme, developed to improve QAL’s environmental performance, including air quality, odour, noise, land and water management.
+In 2018, QAL announced a five-year, $260 million investment in the refinery as part of a Five-Year Environmental Strategy, developed to improve QAL’s environmental performance, including air quality, odour, noise, employee culture, land and water management.
+Now that most of the 60 projects are defined, the programme is estimated to see an investment of $400 million.
+See QAL’s progress.

-Our contribution to the broader Gladstone community is through Rio Tinto Here for Gladstone, which is supported by Rio Tinto Yarwun, Boyne Smelters Limited and QAL.
-It is governed by a Board made up of community and business leaders.
+Our contribution to the broader Gladstone community is through Here for Gladstone, which is supported by Rio Tinto Yarwun, Boyne Smelters Limited and QAL.
+Here For Gladstone's formal programmes are governed by a Board made up of community and business leaders.

-Since its establishment in 2002, Rio Tinto Here for Gladstone has invested A$6.35 million into the Gladstone community across a wide range of projects to improve the health, livelihood and welfare of the Gladstone community.
+Since we started with our formal community programmes in 2002, Rio Tinto Here for Gladstone has invested A$6.35 million into the Gladstone community across a wide range of projects to improve the health, livelihood and welfare of the Gladstone community.

 For example, feedback showed the Gladstone community were concerned about economic development and diversification.
-So, in consultation with the community, we launched the Here for Business programme in 2016 that provides free business coaching and interest-free micro-finance loans to new or expanding businesses.
-There have been 25 businesses participating in the programme with 32 local jobs created.
+So, in consultation with the community, we launched the Here for Business programme in late 2017 that provides free business coaching and interest-free micro-finance loans to new or expanding businesses.
+There have been 23 businesses participating in the programme with 74 local jobs created.

 The Sangaredi bauxite mine, in the Sangaredi Plateau, north western Guinea, opened in 1973 and has an annual capacity of 14 million tonnes of high quality bauxite.